-- Boot time is reduced, which helps in the performance of device.
+- Boot time is reduced, which helps in the performance of the device.

 - The response time of active applications is improved by SuperFetch.

-- BitLocker and BitLocker to Go features improves the security of the system.
+- BitLocker and BitLocker to Go features improve the security of the system.
 It provides data protection on media (including removable media such as a USB key).

-- App locker tool is included, which allows users to define policies that allow only certain applications to run.
+- An app locker tool is included, which allows users to define policies that allow only certain applications to run.
 It also controls access to devices through the biometric framework.

 - Reduced Power Consumption through the TimerCoalescingAPI and the idle process.

 - User Experience has been improved.

 - Features such as Windows Aero, Windows Touch, and Windows Presentation Foundation enable developers to create a rich user experience.
 With the Windows Sensor and Location platform, these applications can be aware of the content of the device itself.

 - It is optimized for devices with limited resources.

 - Designed for PDAs, Gaming consoles, digital cameras, and smartphones.